mgupta0421/Mobile-Application-development/README.md

 # Mobile-Application-Development
-**Overview**
+**Overview** <br />
-"Mobile-Application-Development" is an Android application developed using Java.
+Mobile-Application-Development is an Android application developed using Java.
 It features a clean user interface, and efficient performance, and incorporates Android's best practices.

 **Features**
 * User Authentication: Secure login and registration.